aquasecurity/trivy-operator/docs/tutorials/private-registries.md

 ```
 trivy:
 # command.
-Either `image` or `filesystem` scanning, depending on the target type required for the scan.
+One of `image`, `filesystem` or `rootfs` scanning, depending on the target type required for the scan.
-  # For 'filesystem' scanning, ensure that the `trivyOperator.scanJobPodTemplateContainerSecurityContext` is configured
+  # For 'filesystem' and `rootfs` scanning, ensure that the `trivyOperator.scanJobPodTemplateContainerSecurityContext` is configured
   # to run as the root user (runAsUser = 0).
   command: image
 ```